sfx/elasticsearch-tools/README.md

 What is reindexing?

-From the ElasticSearch docs ...
+From the Elasticsearch docs ...

 > While you can add new types to an index, or add new fields to a type, you can’t add new analyzers or make changes to existing fields.
 If you were to do so, the data that has already been indexed would be incorrect and your searches would